 Before I ever collaged, I collected old magazines and nostalgia.

-My first collages were made in high school.
+My first collages were made in high school, the early 70's.
 I was looking at Interview, Richard Hamilton and Pop Art.

 Plus like many teenage girls I also devoured magazines aimed at beauty and fashion.

 I didn't get really serious about collage until the punk era.
-By 1979 my collages were made for fanzines, especially the black and white pieces.
+My work was made for Xeroxed fanzines and punk posters.

 By that time I knew about Dada, having seen Dada and Surrealism Revisited at the Hayward Gallery in 1978.

 In the early 80s the work, like the music subculture of the time, took a turn towards New Romanticism.